cdepillabout/cloudy/README.md

 In the Haskell PVP, the leftmost `MAJOR` version number is only bumped to show a _significant_ change in functionality, stableness, or usability.

+## Releasing

+Here are the steps to release a new version of Cloudy:

+1. Send and merge a PR bumping the version number according to the Haskell PVP, as well as adding a new [`CHANGELOG.md`](./CHANGELOG.md) entry.

+2. Go to the GitHub [Releases](https://github.com/cdepillabout/cloudy/releases)
+    page and click "Draft a new release".

+3. In the "Choose a tag" drop-down, create a new tag with the format `v1.2.3.4` with the newly-bumped version number.
+Use this same tag as the title.
+    Copy and paste the new CHANGELOG entries to the release notes.
+    Click "Publish release".

+    This also creates a new Git tag, which you can fetch locally with a command like `git fetch --tags`.

+4. Upon publishing the release, a GitHub Action should run that builds and uploads a statically-linked `cloudy` binary as a Release Asset.

+5. Upload the new version of Cloudy to Hackage with a command like `stack upload .`

 ## WARNING

 Cloudy is still beta software.
 It is possible that cloud resources are not